 It’s not uncommon for people coming off severe addiction problems to develop chronic medical and/or psychological problems as a result of drug use.
 People struggling with severe or long-term addiction problems will likely require the type of intensive treatment approach offered by inpatient programs.
 Inpatient programs provide medical, psychological and addiction treatment help.

 Medications for Addictions

 During the course of addiction treatment, people recovering from severe or long-term addiction may be prescribed medication for addictions, or medication therapies to help them maintain abstinence on an ongoing basis.
 While not everyone who enters addiction treatment will require medication therapy, those who do greatly benefit from the added treatment support.

 With chronic addiction problems, the damaging effects of drugs or alcohol have actually “rewired” the brain to the point where it can no longer function normally in the absence of the drug.
-According to the University of Utah, medication therapies, such as methadone, buprenorphine and Antabuse work to restore normal brain functioning.
+Medication therapies, such as methadone, buprenorphine, and Antabuse work to restore normal brain functioning.
 In the process, a person gains considerable relief from persistent drug cravings and withdrawal aftereffects.

 To date, medication therapies are only available for opiate- and alcohol-based based addictions.

 Behavioral Treatment Therapies

 Behavioral treatment therapies play a central role throughout the addiction treatment process.
 Behavior-based treatments address the psychological aspect of addiction in terms of thinking, emotions and daily behaviors.
 The need for behavior treatment therapies stems from how long-term drug and alcohol use change how the brain works.

 According to the National Institute on Drug Abuse, behavior treatment therapies can vary in purpose, with different therapies treating different types of problems.
 Some of the most commonly used therapies include: